DJDanl/cpp-docs.pt-br/docs/standard-library/istream-iterator-class.md

 ### <a name="return-value"></a>Valor de retorno

-O primeiro operador membro retorna uma referência ao objeto incrementado do tipo **Type** extraído do fluxo de entrada e a segunda função membro retorna uma cópia do objeto.
+O primeiro operador membro retorna uma referência ao objeto incrementado do tipo `Type` extraído do fluxo de entrada e a segunda função de membro retorna uma cópia do objeto.

 ### <a name="example"></a>Exemplo